-The Board consists of not more than five members who serve on a part-time basis, appointed by the Governor-in-Council, including a Chairperson and a Vice-Chairperson.
+The Board consists of not more than five members who serve on a part-time basis, appointed by the Governor-in-Council, including a Chairperson and a Vice-chairperson.
 The Chairperson is designated under the Patent Act as the Chief Executive Officer of the PMPRB with the authority and responsibility to supervise and direct its work.
+By operation of law, the Vice-chairperson exercises all the powers and functions of the Chairperson should the Chairperson be absent or incapacitated, or if the office of the Chairperson is vacant.

 Mitchell Levine, BSc (McGill), MSc (McMaster), MD (Calgary), FRCPC, FISPE

-Dr. Mitchell Levine was appointed Member and Vice-Chairperson of the Board on March 3, 2011.
+Dr. Mitchell Levine was appointed Chairperson of the Board on February 13, 2018.

 Dr. Levine received his medical degree from the University of Calgary in 1979, which was followed by postgraduate training in Internal Medicine (FRCPC) and Clinical Pharmacology at the University of Toronto (1981–1987).
 He received an MSc degree in Clinical Epidemiology from McMaster University in 1988.